Bert Lahr: Film career

 Lahr made his feature film debut in 1931's Flying High, playing the oddball aviator he had played on stage.
 He signed with New York-based Educational Pictures for a series of two-reel comedies.
 When that series ended, he went to Hollywood to work in feature films.
 Aside from The Wizard of Oz (1939), his movie career was limited.
-In the 1944 musical comedy film Meet the People, Lahr uttered the phrase "Heavens to Murgatroyd!" later popularized by Hanna-Barbera cartoon character Snagglepuss.